 About the Project

 Originally built in 1964, the Radiation Physics Building, also known as Building 245, hosts research vital to our nation’s healthcare, environmental monitoring, radiation protection and industrial processing.
-The National Institute of Standards and Technology (NIST) modernization project’s contract consists of multiple task orders that complete in 2023.
+The National Institute of Standards and Technology (NIST) modernization project’s contract consists of multiple task orders completed in 2023.
 The team has been awarded eight task orders, with the Hensel Phelps Design-Build Team being awarded the contract based on our winning approach to task order one, an addition dubbed the H Wing.
-This addition provides uniquely equipped modern laboratory space, and its completion is vital to providing swing space as the team moves into later phases where work will be focused within the existing building.
+This addition provides uniquely equipped modern laboratory space and its completion is vital to providing swing space as the team moves into later phases where work will be focused within the existing building.

-The remaining task orders include Task Order 3, which consisted of the design and construction solution to replace the existing A Wing electrical service room within A100 along with the associated transformer yard.
+Task Order 3 consisted of the design and construction solution to replace the existing A Wing electrical service room within A100 and the associated transformer yard.
 This also included providing a new main and emergency electrical room.
-Task Order 4 includes the IT systems for H Wing totaling $828,000.
-The IT systems include data and communications like wireless access and new fiber throughout, and included in Task Order 5 are the security systems for the H Wing addition.

 The Hensel Phelps | ZGF team provided NIST excellent design-build services with specific attention to detail, coordination, safety and quality control.
 Early on, the team worked alongside the end-users to ensure the finished laboratory space meets their exact needs.
 Utilizing BIM technology, the Hensel Phelps | ZGF team facilitated 3D virtual walk throughs with the researchers to help them interact with and visualize their completed facility.